Business units

 - reviewing environmental audits and performing field inspections where necessary at surface facilities to monitor industry compliance with the environmental terms of surface contracts

-- providing information and assistance to First Nations, industry representatives and other stakeholders
+- providing information and assistance to First Nations, industry representatives, and other stakeholders

 - reviewing remediation plans in coordination with First Nations to ensure timely and appropriate remediation activities